Services for DTS Faculty

 Reference Assistance

-Access to Electronic Resources.
+Access to Online Collection.
 Tech Support

 Borrowing Privileges and Procedures

 Loans must be properly recorded against the borrower's account before materials can be removed from the building.
 Circulation staff process all borrowing transactions including course reserves.
-Please use the media center desk (Mosher basement) for AV transactions.
 All borrowed items must be returned to the circulation desk on or before the date due.
 Regular books and other sturdy items may be returned after hours in the overnight book drop near the main entrance.
+Faculty should not ignore due dates or overdue notices.
+If you find library borrowing rules create a problem for you in a specific situation, then contact reference staff or the director.

 Course Reserve Services